 So create your own look and give those boring back packs a new look!

 I found some printed stencils from an old book I bought at a yard sale.
 I wanted to try them out.
-I keep a lot of plastic bin lids (which I have no use for except to put in the windows to block the light and cold drafts), so I decided to make a design on one of those lids.
+I keep a lot of plastic bin lids so I decided to make a design on one of those lids.
+I drew on the stencil and then colored it in with a crayon.

 This is a cute sign to hang in your garden area.
 I have mine in my garden shed.
 There are lots of cute things you can stencil on your sign.
 Here are a few I've heard, thought of myself or seen: